fbrinker/dotfiles/Readme.md

 # Dotfiles
-Welcome to my dotfiles reporsitory - feel free to adapt it. **Every terminal hero should have one.**
+Welcome to my dotfiles repository.

+**Every terminal hero should have one.** Feel free to adapt it.

 ## Setup
 #### Clone the repository